Zedenem/UICircularSlider/README.md

-#This project is realised under the MIT License
+#This project is released under the MIT License

 Copyright (c) 2012 Zedenem